 - a. runs more than three feet away from a direct line between bases to avoid being tagged or to hinder a fielder while the runner is advancing or returning to a base; - 1.
 This is not an infraction if a fielder attempting to field a batted ball is in the runner's proper path and if the runner runs behind the fielder to avoid interfering with him. - 2.
-When a play is being made on a runner or batter-runner, he establishes his baseline as directly between his position and the base toward which he is moving. b. does not legally slide and causes illegal contact and/or illegally alters the actions of a fielder in the immediate act of making a play, or on a force play, does not slide in a direct line between the bases; or - 1.
-A runner may slide in a direction away from the fielder to avoid making contact or altering the play of the fielder. - 2.
+When a play is being made on a runner or batter-runner, he establishes his baseline as directly between his position and the base toward which he is moving.

+b. does not legally slide and causes illegal contact and/or illegally alters the actions of a fielder in the immediate act of making a play, or on a force play, does not slide in a direct line between the bases; or c. does not legally attempt to avoid a fielder in the immediate act of making a play on him; or

+- 1. A runner may slide in a direction away from the fielder to avoid making contact or altering the play of the fielder. - 2.
 Runners are never required to slide, but if a runner elects to slide, the slide must be legal.
 (2-32-1, 2) Jumping, hurdling, and leaping are all legal attempts to avoid a fielder as long as the fielder is lying on the ground.
 Diving over a fielder is illegal.

 PENALTY: The runner is out.
 Interference is called and the ball is dead immediately.
-On a force-play slide with less than two outs, the runner is declared out, as well as the batterrunner.
+On a force-play slide with less than two outs, the runner is declared out, as well as the batter-runner.
 Runners shall return to the bases occupied at the time of the pitch.
 With two outs, the runner is declared out.
 The batter is credited with a fielder's choice.